ory/hydra/sdk/php/swagger/docs/Api/AdminApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **revokeAuthenticationSession**
-> revokeAuthenticationSession($user)
+> revokeAuthenticationSession($subject)

-Invalidates a user's authentication session
+Invalidates a subject's authentication session

-This endpoint invalidates a user's authentication session.
-After revoking the authentication session, the user has to re-authenticate at ORY Hydra.
+This endpoint invalidates a subject's authentication session.
+After revoking the authentication session, the subject has to re-authenticate at ORY Hydra.
 This endpoint does not invalidate any tokens.

 ### Example
 ```php